-The Other Pandemic – COVID-19 Crisis Leads to Surge in Deadly Overdoses
+The Other Pandemic โ€“ COVID-19 Crisis Leads to Surge in Drug Overdose

-The Other Pandemic – COVID-19 Crisis Leads to Surge in Deadly Overdoses
+The Other Pandemic โ€“ COVID-19 Crisis Leads to Surge in Drug Overdose

-Emerging research indicates that there has been a nationwide uptick in fatal overdoses since the coronavirus pandemic began.
-Recent data suggests that the increase is being caused by several factors – including increased social isolation, funding for treatment programs being spent elsewhere, and interruptions to normal drug supply chains that cause people to seek out unknown or untrustworthy new sources.
-Job losses, financial strain, and growing rates of anxiety and depression are also, unsurprisingly, involved in increasing ODs.
+Emerging research indicates that there has been a nationwide uptick in fatal drug overdose since the coronavirus pandemic began.
+Recent data suggests that the increase is being caused by several factors โ€“ including increased social isolation, funding for treatment programs being spent elsewhere, and interruptions to normal drug supply chains that cause people to seek out unknown or untrustworthy new sources.
+Job losses, financial strain, and growing rates of anxiety and depression are also, unsurprisingly, involved in increasing drug overdose.

-The Other Pandemic – COVID-19 Crisis Leads to Surge in Deadly Overdoses
+The Other Pandemic โ€“ COVID-19 Crisis Leads to Surge in Deadly Overdoses

-Although it is too early to get a complete picture – the CDC’s data collection runs behind by about a year –, figures compiled by the Washington Post using data from an overdose tracking system suggest that not only are overdose rates skyrocketing, but they also seem to be picking up steam as the pandemic wears on.
+Although it is too early to get a complete picture โ€“ the CDCโ€™s data collection runs behind by about a year โ€“, figures compiled by the Washington Post using data from an overdose tracking system suggest that not only are overdose rates skyrocketing, but they also seem to be picking up steam as the pandemic wears on.

-Overdoses on the Rise
+Drug Overdose on the Rise

 This small but notable progress appears to be disintegrating as the virus rages.
-And some places are being hit worse than others – in Milwaukee county, calls reporting overdoses have jumped by more than 50 percent.
+And some places are being hit worse than others โ€“ in Milwaukee County, calls reporting overdoses have jumped by more than 50 percent.

-What’s Happening?
+Whatโ€™s Happening?

 When the national shutdowns and stay-at-home orders began, many researchers expected a drop in ODs as normal supply routes were disrupted.
-In fact, the shutdowns seemed to contribute to a rise as people sought out alternatives they were less familiar with from unknown or different suppliers.
+The shutdowns seemed to contribute to a rise as people sought out alternatives they were less familiar with from unknown or different suppliers.
 Medical examiners are reporting an increase in less common substances in autopsies and toxicology reports, and synthetic opioids like fentanyl and carfentanil have been increasingly finding their way into the supply chain.
-The potency of these synthetics is unprecedented—fentanyl is some 50 times more powerful than heroin, and carfentanil is some 100 times more deadly than that.
-As such, they can overwhelm even experienced drug users.
-The American Medical Association recently warned the public, reporting that officials in 34 states have alerted them to the growing frequency of such drugs in overdose cases.

 Funding Shortages